ThomPoppins/MERN-Enterprise-Search/README.md

 If the user is sure about it, he/she will click the upload button and now the image will be sent through a form-data object to the backend REST (ExpressJS hosted) POST image upload API end-point, where the image will be recieved by *ExpressJS*, using *Multer* middleware for disk storage configuration and file handling and saved in a special public static file directory, local on the server storage.

 After the image is uploaded and saved, a corresponding Image "document" (entry) with a filepath will be saved to the MongoDB database in the "images" collection.
-(A collection is like a databaser table.)
+(A collection is like a database table.)

 > **Source:** [/backend/routes/uploadRoute.js](https://github.com/ThomPoppins/MERN_STACK_PROJ./blob/main/backend/routes/uploadRoute.js)